Are you investing in SMS marketing yet?

-The millennials surveyed said that they receive less than 5 messages a week from business, and like getting appointment reminders the most.
+The millennials surveyed said that they receive less than 5 messages a week from businesses, and like getting appointment reminders the most.
 Millennials also like SMS messages for getting promotions and survey requests.

 9. 50% of US customers make a direct purchase after they’re sent an SMS text, coupon, or discount code.